 - Used the ACG System’s specification to create sub-segments of the population

 - Examined other ways to segment and decided on cross-referencing against functional vulnerabilities

 - Moving from locality level to drill down and break lists down to practice level and individual level

 This created a list of older adults with vulnerabilities, who could then be targeted for proactive interventions from the GP surgery.

-The image below shows how this segmentation can be done (using anonymised data).
-These are the numbers of people in the current 'increased risk’ group, split by life course and vulnerabilities.
+Segmentation was done using anonymised data.
+For example, the numbers of people in the current 'increased risk’ group, split by life course and vulnerabilities.

 (Please note that the current configuration places about 10% of the population into this group but we will make changes that we expect to increase this number to around 15-20%.)